 TRENTON – A bipartisan bill sponsored by state Sen. Raymond J. Lesniak (D-Union) which creates the “Grow New Jersey” program to provide tax incentives for companies which maintain existing employment levels and create new jobs in New Jersey was signed into law today by Governor Christie.

 WASHINGTON, D.C. – The nation’s economy added 200,000 jobs in December, and the unemployment rate, at 8.5 percent, continued to trend down, according to data reported by the U.S. Bureau of Labor Statistics today.
 Job gains occurred in transportation and warehousing, retail trade, manufacturing, health care, and mining.

 TRENTON — The expanded website services of the New Jersey Department of Labor and Workforce Development is offering easier and faster service for people who use the Internet, rather than a telephone, to file and certify for Unemployment Insurance benefits.

 For General Electric Co., hawking subprime mortgages was a long way from making light bulbs and jet engines.

 The Internal Revenue Service has free tax forms and publications on a wide variety of topics.
 Because of continued growth in electronic filing, the availability of free options to taxpayers and to reduce costs, the IRS discontinued the automatic mailing of paper tax packages last tax season.

-NEW BRUNSWICK – Tomorrow evening, from 7-9 p.m. on Tuesday, Dec.
-6, the New Jersey State Bar Foundation will present a free public seminar on “Buying and Selling a Home.”
-The event will be held at the New Jersey Law Center at One Constitution Square off Ryders Lane in New Brunswick.
+NEW BRUNSWICK – The State Bar Foundation will offer a free public seminar on wills and estate planning on Wednesday, Jan.
+11, from 1-3 p.m. a the New Jersey Law Center, One Constitution Square, off Ryders Lane in New Brunswick.